Link Wray: Personal life and death

 Wray's first three marriages, to Elizabeth Canady Wray, Ethel Tidwell Wray, and Sharon Cole Wray, produced eight children.
-In the early 1980s, Wray relocated to Denmark and married Olive Povlsen, who became his manager.
+In the early 1980s, Wray relocated to Denmark and married Olive Poulsen, who became his manager.

 Wray died of heart failure at his home in Copenhagen, on November 5, 2005, at the age of 76.
-Survivors included his nine children, 24 grandchildren, and two great-grandchildren.
+He was survived by his nine children, 24 grandchildren, and two great-grandchildren.
 Wray was cremated, and his ashes were buried in the crypt of the Christian's Church, Copenhagen.

 Musical style and influence

 Link Wray's 1950s recordings "straddled country and rockabilly".
-He later performed surf influenced garage rock in the 1960s, swamp rock and country rock in the early 1970s and hard rock in the late 1970s and onward.
+He later performed surf-influenced garage rock in the 1960s, swamp rock and country rock in the early 1970s and hard rock in the late 1970s and onward.